Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU-accident-hot-swapping.md

 ---

 ## ✅ Recommendations
-- **ALWAYS power off printer completely** before connecting or disconnecting any cables.
+- **ALWAYS power off the printer completely** before connecting or disconnecting the BMCU.
 - Label the BMCU connection with a clear warning:
   `⚠️ DO NOT HOT-SWAP ⚠️`